progprnv/subgeek/README.md

 # SubGeek

-SubGeek is a simple subdomain enumeration tool written in Python.
+SubGeek is a powerful subdomain enumeration tool with 40,000+ in-built wordlists.
 It uses DNS resolution and HTTP requests to discover subdomains of a given domain.

 ## Features